Kaspar T. Locher Summer Creative Scholarships

 All students except seniors graduating this spring may apply.
 It is expected that recipients be in residence in the fall after the funded summer in order to present their work.

-In-person interviews are conducted for the second stage of the selection process, so whether or not the applicant is in residence at the time, she or he must be available for them.
+In-person interviews on campus are conducted for the second stage of the selection process, so whether or not the applicant is in residence at the time, she or he must be available for them.